djl/vvv/README.markdown

 An example of running commands inside an environment:

     # The "go" template sets $GOPATH
-    $ cat ~/.vvv/templates/go/env
+    $ cat ~/.wo/templates/go/env
     export $GOPATH=~/prj/go/

     # Create the new environment
-    $ vvv create -t go go-demo
+    $ wo create -t go go-demo

     # The variable isn't set outside the environment
     $ echo "\$GOPATH == $GOPATH"
     $GOPATH ==

     # But it is set inside the environment
-    $ vvv activate go-demo echo $GOPATH
+    $ wo activate go-demo echo $GOPATH
     /home/djl/prj/go

 ## Templates

 A template is a directory which contains some files.
-Again, anything can be stored in here but `vvv` only cares about three files:
+Again, anything can be stored in here but `wo` only cares about three files:

 * `env`